-Here I will break down every important detail about murder and manslaughter so as you can have a clear understanding of the two.
+With vivid examples, illustrations, and decided cases I will break down every important detail about murder and manslaughter so that you can see what’s the difference between murder and manslaughter.

 Difference between murder and manslaughter

-The question What might come to your mind now is how can a person kill without an intention?
+The question that might come to your mind now is how can a person kill without an intention?
 In the eyes of the law, it is possible.

 A person is termed to kill without malice aforethought/intention in the following circumstances